whamcloud/Online-Help/docs/Install_Guide/ig_ch_01_about.md

 Document Purpose
 ----------------

-This document provides detailed instructions for installing Intel® Enterprise Edition for Lustre\* software.
+This document provides detailed instructions for installing Manager for Lustre\* software.
 This document:

 -   Introduces Manager for Lustre\* software and its capabilities